Reigning Cats and Dogs

 Dogs are trainable.
 Most people are trainable.
 So, maybe that’s why dogs and people get along so well.
 Cats are not trainable (as far as I know).
 Which is why a cat person is never really sure whether they own the cat or the cat owns them–who is training whom here?
 I am not the first to point this out, of course.

-Certain aborigines of Australia, where apparently the loom has yet to be invented, reportedly gauge nighttime sleeping temperatures based upon how many dingos it takes to stay warm.
+Certain aborigines of Australia, where apparently the loom has yet to be invented, reportedly gauge nighttime sleeping temperatures based upon how many dingos (which are essentially small, feral dogs) it takes to stay warm.
 On a normal night they might sleep in the embrace of a single, slumbering dingo, for example; on a cold night they might find it beneficial to round up two dingos with which to snuggle; and on freezing nights it takes the body heat from a stack of three dogs to keep the cold at bay.
 Thus the term, “three-dog night.”
 (Only a person on drugs would think this is a good name for a rock and roll band).
 And where is one’s better half in all of this?
 I am inclined to think that this nighttime routine might be limited to single guys who have knocked back a couple of six packs and think the dogs are in love with them.
 I must admit that I myself have awakened in the morning on a few such occasions only to find that I had spent the night with a dog.

 So, what does a cat person do in this case?
 Since domestic cats are generally a lot smaller than dingos, I guess one would have to up-size the recipe, so that a “two dog night” would be the equivalent of a “four-cat night” or something like that.
 And cats are good at this snuggling business.
-Certainly you have observed a nest of kittens all sleeping together at one time—nothing but a toasty-warm, co-mingled puddle of warm, fuzzy fur with a few tail and ear tips sticking up at odd angles—and the purrs are a nice addition, too.
+Certainly you have observed a nest of kittens all sleeping together at one time–nothing but a toasty-warm, co-mingled puddle of warm, fuzzy fur with a few tail and ear tips sticking up at odd angles–and the purrs are a nice addition.
 Dogs are more likely to pass gas as they sleep.